 Privacy Policy

-Data protection is particularly important to us: Vimmera AI Solutions GmbH implements measures for data protection and data security that go beyond what is legally required.
-Company data and personal data are sensitive and must be protected.
+Vimmera AI Solutions GmbH implements even more extensive measures for data protection and data security than legally required. -Company data and personal data are sensitive and must be protected at all costs.
 We therefore rely on encryption and additional security measures for data transmission and data storage (if we store data at all).

-Please contact us if you have any questions about this.
-Fully encrypted and confidential communication with us is possible via e-mail.
-We use OpenPGP for this purpose.
-The public keys for encryption can be found on the respective key servers.
+Privacy Policy